glint-analytics/solana/README.md

 filename = "test-programs/account.json"
 ```

+## Testing

 ### 8. Start tests on Anchor

 Configure Anchor to use on localnet: By default, Anchor uses Devnet, but you can configure it to use localnet by editing the Anchor.toml file in your project directory.
-Change the cluster option to localnet:
+Change the cluster option to localnet (no need if cloned):

 ```toml
 cluster = "localnet"